 Having high credit limits can sometimes seem like a validation of our financial success.
 If these lenders allow you to borrow such a large amount, they must think well enough of you and you are therefore you must be successful.
 For younger adults, it can even be fun competing with your friends to see who has the highest credit line.
-But beyond the fun and false beliefs, there are practical reasons why it can be good or bad to have high credit limits.
+But beyond the fun and false beliefs, there are practical reasons why it can be good or bad to have higher credit limits.

 If you have a long history of managing your finances responsibly, high credit limits have several advantages and they’re substantial.

 If you have a revolving line of credit with a high limit, say $20,000, and you don’t have much of it outstanding, a high credit limit is a good thing to have.
 You can have the large, unused portion of the credit sitting there waiting for whatever purpose you might need it for.
 Even if you never do anything with it, just having it — and the options it opens up — is a good thing.

 What this measures is the ratio of outstanding debt to total credit limits.
 For example, if your credit limits on all of the revolving accounts total $10,000, and you have $9,000 outstanding on them, your credit utilization rate is 90% ($9,000 divided by $10,000).